Secure CheckoutPersonal information is secured with SSL technology.

 - eBook ISBN:

-Prof. Basanta Kumara Behera is an educationist and consultant for bio-technology industry development.
-He involves in transferring conical flasks level research to industries.
-Dr. Basanta was a professor of biotechnology at three distinguished Indian universities, where he had been regularly associated with teaching and research at post graduate level courses on the topic related to bio-energy management and biomass processing technology.
+Dr. Basanta Kumara Behera was a professor of biotechnology at three distinguished Indian universities, where he had been regularly associated with teaching and research at post graduate level courses on the topic related to medical biotechnology, biopharmaceutical, microbial process development, drug designing, bio-energy management and biomass processing technology since 1978.
 In 2009 he joined a MNS company as adviser for speciality chemicals production and drug design through microbial process technology.
-Prof. Behera is associated with national and international repute companies as technical adviser for the production of biopharmaceuticals under cGMP norms.
-His authored books are of international standard and high demand.
+Prof. Behera is associated with national and international companies as a technical adviser for the production of biopharmaceuticals under cGMP norms.
+Dr. Behera has credit of being authored books published/in process by CRC Press USA, Springer Verlag, Germany, Elsevier Inc. Cambridge, CABI, Nosworthy Way Wallingford Oxfordshire.
+Dr. Behera is also a co-editor of the book series, New Paradigms of Living System, Springer Nature, Singapore Pte.
+Ltd under process.

 Ram Prasad, Ph.D. is associated with Department of Botany, Mahatma Gandhi Central University, Motihari, Bihar, India.
 His research interest includes applied microbiology, plant-microbe-interactions, sustainable agriculture and nanobiotechnology.
 Dr. Prasad has more than one hundred fifty publications to his credit, including research papers, review articles & book chapters and five patents issued or pending, and edited or authored several books.
 Dr. Prasad has twelve years of teaching experience and has been awarded the Young Scientist Award & Prof. J.S.
 Datta Munshi Gold Medal by the International Society for Ecological Communications; FSAB fellowship by the Society for Applied Biotechnology; the American Cancer Society UICC International Fellowship for Beginning Investigators, USA; Outstanding Scientist Award in the field of Microbiology by Venus International Foundation; BRICPL Science Investigator Award and Research Excellence Award etc. He has been serving as editorial board members: Frontiers in Microbiology, Frontiers in Nutrition, Phyton- International Journal of Experimental Botany; Academia Journal of Biotechnology including Series editor of Nanotechnology in the Life Sciences, Springer Nature, USA.
 Previously, Dr. Prasad served as Assistant Professor Amity University Uttar Pradesh, India; Visiting Assistant Professor, Whiting School of Engineering, Department of Mechanical Engineering at Johns Hopkins University, Baltimore, United States and Research Associate Professor at School of Environmental Science and Engineering, Sun Yat-sen University, Guangzhou, China.